belgradGoat/Geoff/README.md

 ## How it works

 ```
-Phone (anywhere) → Geoff → Your Computer (at home) → Agents do the work
+Phone (any device) → Geoff → Your PC → Agents do the work
          ↑                                              ↓
          └─────- Verify on the phone and your machine ──┘
 ```